-- According to the United States Surgeon General, tobacco use is the single largest preventable cause of premature death and disability.
-Tobacco users are at substantially increased risk for a number of cancers, cardiovascular disease, and lung disease.
+According to the United States Surgeon General, tobacco use is the single largest preventable cause of premature death and disability.
+Tobacco users are at substantially increased risk of developing smoking-related cancers, cardiovascular disease, and lung disease.
 Environmental smoke can cause discomfort and disease in non-smokers.
-Institutions with smokers suffer from lost productivity, conflict, and plant deterioration (HSCEP OP 10.19). - As a health care institution, TTUHSC El Paso is committed to the establishment and enforcement of a healthier tobacco-free environment.
-TTUHSC El Paso OP 10.19, Tobacco- Free Environment Policy, includes regulation and assessment.
+Institutions with smokers suffer from lost productivity, conflict, and plant deterioration (HSCEP OP 10.19 -Smoke-free and Tobacco-free Environment.